bernhardAxonIvy/doc/source/engine-guide/installation/standard-edition.rst

+.. _installation-standard-edition:

 Standard Edition
 ================

-It is recommended to read the Introduction chapter before installing an Axon.ivy Engine.
 The following list shows the necessary steps that are required to install and run an Axon.ivy Engine:

 #.
 Gather all the information you need: